Mathy Mezey Excellence in Aging Award

 Sponsored by the New York University College of Nursing

-To qualify for this Scientific Sessions 2024 award, you must meet the following deadlines:
+To qualify for this award, you must meet the following deadlines:

-• May 31, 2024 – Deadline to have an active AHA membership with the sponsoring Council.
+• June 1, 2025 – Deadline to have an active AHA professional membership.

 The purpose of this award is to recognize individuals who have distinguished themselves in promoting competence in caring for the elderly cardiovascular or stroke patient through teaching, research, and/or practice.